Transparency (behavior): Politics

-The right and the means to examine the process of decision making is known as transparency.
+The right and the means to examine the process of decision-making is known as transparency.

 In politics, transparency is used as a means of holding public officials accountable and fighting corruption.
 When a government's meetings are open to the press and the public, its budgets may be reviewed by anyone, and its laws and decisions are open to discussion, it is seen as transparent.
 It is not clear however if this provides less opportunity for the authorities to abuse the system for their own interests.

 When military authorities classify their plans as secret, transparency is absent.
 This can be seen as either positive or negative; positive because it can increase national security, negative because it can lead to corruption and, in extreme cases, a military dictatorship.

 While a liberal democracy can be a plutocracy, where decisions are made behind locked doors and the people have fewer possibilities to influence politics between the elections, a participative democracy is more closely connected to the will of the people.
 Participative democracy, built on transparency and everyday participation, has been used officially in northern Europe for decades.
 In the northern European country Sweden, public access to government documents became a law as early as 1766.
-It has officially been adopted as an ideal to strive for by the rest of EU, leading to measures like freedom of information laws and laws for lobby transparency.
+It has officially been adopted as an ideal to strive for by the rest of the EU, leading to measures like freedom of information laws and laws for lobby transparency.

 To promote transparency in politics, Hans Peter Martin, Paul van Buitenen (Europa Transparant) and Ashley Mote decided to cooperate under the name Platform for Transparency (PfT) in 2005.
-Similar organizations that promotes transparency are Transparency International and the Sunlight Foundation.
+Similar organizations that promote transparency are Transparency International and the Sunlight Foundation.

 A recent political movement to emerge in conjunction with the demands for transparency is the Pirate Party, a label for a number of political parties across different countries who advocate freedom of information, direct democracy, network neutrality, and the free sharing of knowledge.